BIG-MAP/big-map-registry/README.md

 - The repository provides sufficient technical documentation on how to install and run the software.
 This can be achieved via a README file, a Wiki page, or a software documentation hosting platform such as [Read The Docs](https://readthedocs.org/).
 Please pay particular attention to this, since it is a criterion the evaluators will use to test the apps.

+- Two videos, maximum length 4 minutes, showing the installation and demonstration of your app, refer to point 4 for details.

 *Feel free to propose a new app category to be added to [`category.yaml`](https://github.com/BIG-MAP/big-map-registry/edit/main/categories.yaml) before adding your app.*

 Apps are added to the registry by adding an entry to the `apps.yaml` file within this repository.